Swimming Equipment List

 What skills can you improve with swimming training equipment?

 Swimming training equipment can aid in developing a variety of different skills needed to be a strong swimmer.
 Flotation equipment like kickboards and noodles allow swimmers to focus on kicking their legs in a way that is both comfortable and effective in the water.
 Meanwhile, resistance training equipment like pulleys, gloves, and swim paddles help swimmers build strength and endurance in the water.
-After using these pieces of equipment, swimming without any resistance will feel far easier.
 Tempo trainers and pace clocks help swimmers develop a set pace and keep track of how quickly they are moving in the water.
 These pieces of equipment can be used to measure the results of longstanding training while also identifying what areas of a competitive swimmer’s ability need further development.